jbretsch/openapi-route-definition-locator/README.md

 your OpenAPI definitions, the OpenAPI Route Definition Locator provides a hook you can use to dynamically alter those `RouteDefinitions`.

-For this you have to implement one or more Spring beans which implement the `OpenApiRouteDefinitionCustomizer` interface.
+For this you have to register one or more Spring beans which implement the `OpenApiRouteDefinitionCustomizer` interface.
 Each of those customizer beans is called for each created `RouteDefinition`.
 In your customizer method you have access to